yvon/voxta-discord-bot/README.md

 # Voxta Discord Bot

-A Discord bot that enables voice interaction with Voxta directly from Discord voice channels.
-This integration offers great flexibility of use, notably allowing access to Voxta from anywhere via the Discord mobile application.
+A Discord bot to interact with Voxta through voice channels.
+Works with the Discord mobile app too.

 > Note: This project is independent and not affiliated with or endorsed by Voxta.